 - Set oven to 425.
 Roast chickpeas for 40-45 minutes (I season with a little salt, pepper and garlic salt).

 - While chickpeas are roasting, chop cauliflower into smaller florets.
 Add chopped cauliflower, greek yogurt, cheese, diced pepper, shredded carrots, corn and spices to medium bowl.

 - Once your chickpeas are done roasting, add them to the bowl and mix well.
 Spoon mixture into 6 pitas, garnish with parsley and enjoy!

-Would you choose a wrap, pita or sandwich bread for your ideal sandwich?
+Would you choose a wrap, pita, or sandwich bread?